scarlatti/sonatas-catalog/README.md

 - `Signature` (string): _Time signature(s) of the sonata or movements of the sonata._

-   This fields contains the value `¡` for
+   This fields contains the value `C` for
    4/4 ([common time](https://en.wikipedia.org/wiki/Time_signature#Simple_vs._compound))
    and `¢` for 2/2 ([_alla breve_](https://en.wikipedia.org/wiki/Alla_breve)), otherwise
    the value for this field is a ratio, such as: `2/4`, `3/4`, `3/8`, `6/8`, `12/8`.